modhunter/Probably_NOC_Rotations/README.md

   - Leg Sweep (/mWW qtFour)
   - Diffuse Magic (/mWW qTfive)
   - Dampen Harm (/mWW qtFive)
-- Multitarget/AOE mode will only engage AOE abilities when both the multitarget toggle is set and there are at least 4 active enemies - this means that you can generally leave multitarget toggled on and not cast Spinning Crane Kick over and over
-- Tigereye Brew @ 10 stacks when certain agility trinkets are up
-- Tigereye Brew @ 15 stacks (prevent capping) with the following conditions: at least 2 chi, at least 15 stacks, TeB buff not already up, tiger power buff will be up at least 2 seconds, and RsK debuff is already on the target
-- Fists of Fury whenever the following conditions are met: toggle is on, player is not moving, player does not have the Energizing Brew buff, energy will not cap in < 4 seconds, Tiger Power buff will last at least 4 seconds, Rising Sun Kick debuff will last at least 4 seconds, and:
-  - Trinket procced, or
-  - TigerEye Brew buff is up, or
-  - Synapse Springs buff is up
-- Automatic grapple weapon when the target is disarmable
 - Automatic & smart Storm, Earth, and Fire on mouseover.
 It will not apply more than 2 clones, will prevent you from castting on your current target, and if you switch to a target with one on, it will cancel the spell.
 Thanks to Tao for the routine
 - Toggle button for turning on/off automatic targetting while in combat & automatic target switching to next nearest target - this is to allow for high efficiency when needed
 - Toggle button for switching Fists of Furon on/off.
 This may be necessary to use for an encounter or phase of an enounter where FoF is problematic.
 For example Fof the adds during Garrosh phase 1 can kill the tank due to the stun.